 A few days after my initial round of digital experimentation, my friend Jen came over and I projected my new art to my 42 inch TV screen.
 Jen’s reaction to my artistic creations was such a joy to witness.
 She was deeply moved by many of the images and was able describe certain characteristics of the animals that I had not previously thought of.
 Jen helped convince me I had created art, and I really appreciate her expressive energy.

 A few days later, my sister Tina and I decided to collaborate on the creation of a set of Animal Wisdom Cards.
 With a focus on exploring the intricate layers of our human-ness through the energy and essence of wild animals, we had been discussing this card deck for years.

 I like to think the re-emergence of my Animal Artist within, 39 years after my initial attempt, was at least partially what inspired us to take more concrete steps towards manifesting this creative endeavour.

 One of these steps is a new Facebook group focused on our Animal Wisdom Cards.
 The purpose is to explore the impacts of and reaction to my newly stylized images.
 And, to share ideas and prototype designs for the physical card deck, which will consist of 60 different animal images and personal stories.

 If you would like to join us for this journey, please visit our new Facebook group: https://www.facebook.com/groups/animalwisdomcards

 There will be a new post of an animal on a weekly basis (minimum) along with a story and invitation to members to share your insights and experiences.
-Join now to see which image, within the above gallery of some of my favourites so far, left Jen so overcome with the sheer adorableness of the subject, she was rendered a quivering mass of undying admiration for this soulful little being.
+Join now to see which image, within the above gallery, left Jen so overcome with the sheer adorableness of the subject, she was rendered a quivering mass of undying admiration for this soulful little being.